WELCOME TO ALL SAINTS' ANGLICAN PARISH!

 SMARTPHONE WORKSHOP

-A hearty crowd of smartphone-wielding parishioners arrived mere hours before a significant snowstorm was forecast to start in order to begin learning more about using their electronic devices.
-This was the first in an ongoing series of drop-in workshops for those who wish to learn more about the ins and outs of smartphones.
-Because the material being presented will now be participant-driven, missing one workshop does not mean that the next one cannot be attended.
-As was the case with this first workshop, any and all, whether of this parish or not, are welcome to attend this series.
-If you were a participant in this first workshop and left feeling overwhelmed, do not despair!
+Another wonderful workshop on smartphone-ology took place on Wednesday 12 March.
+This time, the focus was on texting, passwords, safe Internet browsing, and “purchasing” apps from the App Store.
+A hardy and intrepid group of learners enjoyed tea, coffee and snacks, and then got down to work at becoming masters of their respective smartphones.
+Many thanks are offered to Kathy and Peter, who dove in in support of the presenter in assisting learners of three different makes of smartphones.
+Because the material being presented is very much participant-driven, missing one workshop does not mean that the next one cannot be attended, but it also means that the agenda must be fluid in order to respond to the needs of the learners.
+As was the case with this workshop, any and all, whether of this parish or not, are welcome to attend future workshops.
+If you were a participant in this first or second workshop and left feeling overwhelmed, do not despair!
 This sort of learning does take time, patience and perseverance, but, rest assured, you will get there!
 Until the next time…